opapaquiqui/Catbreederplatinum-/README.md

 - **Launch**: Google Play ($25 fee)

 ## Get Involved
-We’re seeking free Flutter developers to bring this to life!
-Contribute for portfolio credit and be part of a unique app.
+Seeking free Flutter developers to bring this to life!
+Contribute for portfolio credit and join a unique project.
-- **How**: Open an issue or DM me on X (@yourusername).
+- **How**: Open an issue or DM me on X (@yourXhandle—update this!).
 - **Next Steps**: Build MVP (dashboard, profiles, kitten tracking) in 2-3 weeks.

 Let’s make Cat Breeder Platinum purr-fect together!